JayCuthrell/jaycuthrell.com/_pages/media.md

 (Partial List)

 - Over 200 Executive Briefings as of 2021
-- IT Renovation Day 2021
+- IT Renovation Day, 2021
 - EcoCast 2020, 2021
 - Facilitation of Executive Briefings - Association of Briefing Program Managers (ABPM), 2018
 - Gartner Symposium, 2017, 2012